-All students currently enrolled or enrolling at University are required to provide proof of immunizations for measles, mumps, and rubella (MMR), tetanus and diphtheria (TD) vaccination within the past ten years, and meningitis vaccination or the Waiver of Meningitis Form to the Office of Health and Safety following receipt of a student's acceptance letter from Admissions.
-All health forms are available on [Student Health](#) website or within the Office of Health and Safety.
+All students currently enrolled or enrolling at the University are required to provide proof of immunizations for measles, mumps, and rubella (MMR), tetanus and diphtheria (TD) vaccination within the past ten years, meningitis vaccination or the Waiver of Meningitis Form, and COVID-19 vaccination or exemption request to the Office of Health and Wellness following receipt of a student's acceptance letter from Admissions.
+All health forms are available on FranU's [Student Health](#) website or within the Office of Health and Wellness.